pagkly/Zed/Investopedia3/Foreign Exchange (Forex) Definition.md

 Foreign Exchange (Forex) Definition
 ## What Is Foreign Exchange (Forex)?

-Foreign Exchange ([forex](https://www.investopedia.com/terms/f/forex.asp) or FX) is the trading of one [currency](https://www.investopedia.com/terms/c/currency.asp) for another.
+Foreign Exchange ([forex](https://www.investopedia.com/terms/f/forex.asp) or FX) is the trading of one [[currency]](https://www.investopedia.com/terms/c/currency.asp) for another.
 For example, one can swap the U.S. dollar for the euro.
-Foreign exchange transactions can take place on the foreign exchange market, also known as the [forex market](https://www.investopedia.com/terms/forex/f/forex-market.asp).
+Foreign exchange transactions can take place on the foreign exchange market, also known as the [[forex market]](https://www.investopedia.com/terms/forex/f/forex-market.asp).

 The forex market is the largest, most [liquid market](https://www.investopedia.com/terms/l/liquidmarket.asp) in the world, with [trillions of dollars](https://www.investopedia.com/articles/forex/11/who-trades-forex-and-why.asp) changing hands every day.1 There is no centralized location.
 Rather, the forex market is an electronic network of banks, brokers, institutions, and individual traders (mostly trading through brokers or banks).